R3HAB-lab/Terraform/README.md

-Creating an ec2_instance with terraform modules.
+Creating an ec2_instance with terraform.